Ministry of Infrastructure (Brazil): History of the Ministry

 In 1860, during the Imperial Regime, the Secretary of State for Agriculture, Commerce and Public Works was created, as a result of the dismemberment of the postal services, telegraphs, roads and public works.

 After the Republic of Brazil was proclaimed in 1889, the administration of the country was restructured, and in December 1892 the Ministry of Industry, Transport and Public Works was created, to which the attributions of the Secretary of Agriculture passed, extinct in November 1892.

 In December 1906, the Ministry received new attributions and the name of the Ministry was changed Ministry of Transport and Public Works.

 In the 1960s, the administrative reform brought about profound changes in the structure of the Ministry, which was already transformed into the Ministry of Transport, with areas of competence in rail transport, highways, waterborne transport, merchant navy, ports and waterways, and participation in the coordination of air transport.

 In March 1990, the Ministry of Transport, the Ministry of Mines and Energy and the Ministry of Communications were merged, and the Ministry of Infrastructure was created, with competence also in the areas of geology, mineral and energy resources, hydrological regime and sources of hydraulic energy, mining and metallurgy, oil industry and electric energy, including nuclear energy, inspection using radio frequency and postal services.

 In May 1992, the Ministry of Infrastructure was abolished and the Ministry of Transport and Communications was created, with powers in the areas of transport, telecommunications and postal services.

 In November 1992, the current Ministry of Transport was created, with specific attributions in national transport policy.
 On May 12, 2016, the federal government, through Provisional Measure No. 726, extinguished the Civil Aviation and Ports Secretariats, merging them with the Ministry of Transport.
 Previously linked to the Presidency of the Republic, the attributions and powers of the secretariats became part of the Ministry of Transport, Ports and Civil Aviation.

 The first to take office as the new minister of Transport, Ports and Civil Aviation was the federal deputy from Alagoas (on that period), Maurício Quintella Lessa.
-On April 2, 2018, he left the ministry to run in the 2018 Brazilian general election and was succeeded by the Director General of National Department of Transport Infrastructure (DNIT), Valter Casimiro Silveira.
+On April 2, 2018, he left the ministry to run in the 2018 Brazilian general election and was succeeded by the Director General of National Department of Transport Infrastructure (DNIT), Valter Casimiro.

 On January 1, 2019, the Ministry of Transport, Ports and Civil Aviation changed its name back again to the Ministry of Infrastructure.
 On January 1, 2023 it was dissolved and divided into two ministries, the Ministry of Transport (headed by Renan Filho) and the Ministry of Ports and Airports (headed by Márcio França).